dalelane/weatherbot/README.md

 We're using `cron` to run the script every 5 minutes, so the weatherbot keeps up to date with the latest forecast.

+## Can I use this?

+Sure.

+But the config is scattered through the code, sorry.
+You'll need to sort yourself out with a [DarkSky API key](https://darksky.net/dev/) and put it in [an environment variable](https://github.com/dalelane/weatherbot/blob/ea6d482cdc629531a87ab0a36e0c07464248b2b2/weather.js#L25).
+You'll also need to modify the script to [specify the location you want forecasts for](https://github.com/dalelane/weatherbot/blob/ea6d482cdc629531a87ab0a36e0c07464248b2b2/bot.js#L39-L41).

 ## Erm... isn't this a bit simple?

 Yes.
 The TJBot was [built by my kids](https://twitter.com/dalelane/status/852942709698560000) and this is their first project.